Yoga-satwika/Python-/README.md

   An exception is an error that occurs during the execution of a program that disrupts the normal flow of instructions.

+# Decorators: Enhancing Functions using Decorators

+A decorator is a function that adds extra functionality to another function without changing its original code.

+It’s often used for:

+Logging

+Authorization

+Measuring execution time

+Modifying outputs